-NOSM University Residents travelling to perform CORE rotations in Toronto will be required to follow the self-arranged housing reimbursement policy.
-Eligible NOSM University Residents will be able to receive a reimbursement of up to a maximum of $2,000.00 per four-week block to offset their housing costs incurred when securing their own housing accommodations when performing CORE or selective placements in the following sites:
+NOSM University Residents travelling to perform CORE rotations in Ottawa or Toronto based areas will be provided with the ability to find self-arranged housing when NOSM U housing is not available.
+If NOSM U housing is not available, eligible NOSM U Residents will be able to receive a reimbursement of up to a maximum of $3,000.00 per four-week block to offset their housing costs incurred when securing their own housing accommodations when performing CORE or selective placements in the following sites:

 - Hospital for Sick Kids in Toronto;

-The reimbursement process for Toronto Housing will follow the same reimbursement process as Housing Option 2.
+The reimbursement process for Ottawa and Toronto based areas when performing self-arranged housing will follow the same reimbursement process as outlined in Housing Option 2.
 Please carefully review the attached policy for further details on the scheduling eligibility and reimbursement process.

 All PGME Resident’s reimbursement requests should be submitted via the Expense Reimbursement online platform under the myNOSM section of the NOSM University website and follow the submission steps/instructions listed there.
 It is not called travel as it is for ANY learner expense reimbursement.

 Processing time for reimbursement is generally ten business days from receipt of a correct and complete claim.
 Incomplete and missing documentation will cause delays in payment until the correct information is received.